Softeq: DURATEQ

-Softeq Venture Studio is a startup accelerator established by Softeq in 2021.
-The studio offers engineering and startup formation services and funding to early-stage startups in exchange for equity in their company.
+Softeq Venture Studio is a startup accelerator established in 2021.
+The studio provides engineering support, startup development services, and funding to early-stage companies in exchange for equity.
 Participant enrollment began in October 2021.
-In 2022, the studio organized two cohort cycles, bringing the total startups to 49.
-The lists of participants include startups in wellness, med-tech, and sports-tech.
+In 2022, the studio organized two cohorts, bringing the total number of participating startups to 49.
+Participating companies have included startups in areas such as wellness, medical technology, and sports technology.